bcongdon/misc-tutorials/Flask_on_EWS.md

 4. Now you can install any other packages you may need (for example, `Flask-API`) by running `pip install PACKAGE_NAME`.

 ## Using the Virtual Environment
-1. When you SSH into the EWS machine, run `source ~/python_env/bin/activate` to activate your Python environment.
+1. When you SSH into the EWS machine (or have a terminal open locally), run `source ~/python_env/bin/activate` to activate your Python environment.
 2. To exit the Virtual Environment and get back to the 'normal' EWS environment, simply run `deactivate`